Viet people: Diaspora

-Originally from northern Vietnam and southern China, the Vietnamese have expanded south and conquered much of the land belonging to the former Champa Kingdom and Khmer Empire over the centuries.
-They are the dominant ethnic group in most provinces of Vietnam, and constitute a small percentage of the population in neighbouring Cambodia.
-According to a 2020 study, Kinh Vietnamese mostly reside in the lowlands of Vietnam.
+From northern Vietnam, the Viet have expanded south and conquered much of the land belonging to the former Champa Kingdom and post-Angkor Cambodia over the centuries.
+They are the dominant ethnic group in most provinces of Vietnam.
+Kinh Vietnamese mostly reside in the lowlands of Vietnam.

-Beginning around the sixteenth century, groups of Vietnamese migrated to Cambodia and China for commerce and political purposes.
-Descendants of Vietnamese migrants in China form the Gin ethnic group in the country and primarily reside in and around Guangxi Province.
+Beginning around the sixteenth century, groups of Viet migrated to Cambodia and China for commerce and political purposes.
+Descendants of Viet migrants in China form the Gin ethnic group in the country and primarily reside in and around Guangxi Province.
 Vietnamese form the largest ethnic minority group in Cambodia, at 5% of the population.
 Under the Khmer Rouge, they were heavily persecuted and survivors of the regime largely fled to Vietnam.

-During French colonialism, Vietnam was regarded as the most important colony in Asia by the French colonial powers, and the Vietnamese had a higher social standing than other ethnic groups in French Indochina.
+During French Indochina, Vietnam (then divided into three regions) was regarded as the most important colony in Asia, and the Viet held a higher social standing than other ethnic groups in the colony.
 As a result, educated Vietnamese were often trained to be placed in colonial government positions in the other Asian French colonies of Laos and Cambodia rather than locals of the respective colonies.
 There was also a significant representation of Vietnamese students in France during this period, primarily consisting of members of the elite class.
 A large number of Vietnamese also migrated to France as workers, especially during World War I and World War II, when France recruited soldiers and locals of its colonies to help with war efforts in metropolitan France.
 The wave of migrants to France during World War I formed the first major presence of the Vietnamese in France and the Western world.